26thavenue/wande/req.md

 - Create a layout folder in the components
 - Please notify me for out stock
 - Invalid cart item when the number in stock is less than a user cart item
+- Dont use clerk
+- Better designs
+- Sending bulk promotional email
+- ACID transactions in the db
+- Review and Rating
+- Better error handling and fetching
+- Authorization at the backend
+- Recommendations
+- similar products
+- Discount table
+- Paystack and flutterwave payment
+- Cloudinary
+- Chart
+- Table(Discount, Reviews, Recommendation,Ratings,Images,Address,Payment)
+- Apply a condition that only products that are less than 12 days should be included in the newest category
+- Testing,pally
+- Create a user store

 Flow
 - Checkout button -> Order form page -> (Your order has been received/Payment Details page / Go back to shopping/Fire the orderReceivedMail button with a link to the website and some images/Fires the post request on the payment api ) -> Payment received mail by changing the status of the order from not paid to paid